 The festival begins at 10 am and the ducks begin their race at 1 pm.

 How Do My Ducks Get in the Water?

-One week prior to our duck race, volunteers from Coca-Cola come together and place numbered tags on the bottom of every duck that plans to race, over 50,000!
+One week prior to our duck race, volunteers from Coca-Cola come together and place numbered tags on the bottom of every duck that plans to race, over 60,000!
 Each number corresponds to someone who has adopted a duck.
-Our good friends at the Village of Bridgeview carry all the ducks to the River and then dump them in at the start of the race!
+Our good friends at at the Chicago Federation of Labor will carry all the ducks to the River and then dump them in at the start of the race!

 How will I know if my duck wins?

 Special Olympics Illinois will contact you using the information you provided with your duck adoption.

 Can I adopt a duck for my child?